thomascampagnolo97/sign_language_ML/README.md

 Results
 ------------------------------

-All the previously described algorithms were tested twice using subsets of increasing size, in order to evaluate their performances to the varying of such factor. the models have been compared in terms of accuracy obtained and computational time required.
+All the previously described algorithms were tested twice using subsets of increasing size, in order to evaluate their performances to the varying of such factor.
+The models have been compared in terms of accuracy obtained and computational time required.

-As said in the "subdataset" section, the first subset was composed of 9024 images.
+As said in the [Custom Subdataset](#custom-subdataset) section, the first subset was composed of 9024 images.
 Here the training set had 300 sample for each of the 24 classes, while the test set had 76.

 The following table shows the results obtained with the various algorithms using such subdataset.